 5. Large Maple Spanworm

 The large maple spanworm is a yellowish-brown moth that can reach lengths up to three inches long.
-It has a thin body, long wispy wings, and a small head.
+It has a thin body, long, wispy wings, and a small head.

 This caterpillar is usually found feeding on the leaves of the sugar maple tree during the summer months.

 If you’re unsure what type it is, look at the back end for a brown tail about as long as its body.
-You may find one on a sunny day lounging lazily on the ground or the low-hanging branches of your favorite tree.
+You may find one on a sunny day lounging lazily on the ground or on the low-hanging branches of your favorite tree.

 6. Variegated Fritillary Caterpillar